Ontario College Graduate Certificate |

 - Current influenza immunization (when available for season)

-- Hepatitis A vaccination is recommended but not required
+- Hepatitis A vaccination is recommended but not require

 Upon successful completion of the program, the graduate must write the CAMRT (Canadian Association of Medical Radiation Technologists) MRI certification examination to become registered.
 In Ontario, the College of Medical Radiation and Imaging Technologists of Ontario (CMRITO) recognizes and accepts the CAMRT certification exam for registration purposes.
 Graduates must register with the CMRITO to be eligible for employment in Ontario.
 The cost for the examination/registration process is the responsibility of the graduate and will be required in the second semester of the program.

 This program will be delivered in the following terms: